naver/arcus/README.md

 Arcus is a [memcached][memcached]-based cache cloud developed by [NAVER Corp][naver].
 [arcus-memcached](https://github.com/naver/arcus-memcached) has been heavily modified to support functional and performance requirements of NAVER services.
-Arcus supports collection data structures (List, Set, B+tree) for storing/retrieving multiple values as a structured form in addition to the basic Key-Value data model of memcached.
+Arcus supports collection data structures (List, Set, Map, B+tree) for storing/retrieving multiple values as a structured form in addition to the basic Key-Value data model of memcached.